US freelancer: Solo 401(k) or SEP IRA for retirement?

 - Administrative friction is real.
 Solo 401(k) plans can have extra paperwork (for example, Form 5500-EZ once assets are large enough), while SEP IRAs are generally simpler to maintain.

 - Social Security depends on reported earnings.
-Treat the $2,600/month as a placeholder until you can replace it with your own estimate.
+Treat the Social Security line here as a placeholder until you can replace it with your own estimate.

 This scenario is an educational model, not personal financial advice.
 It simplifies taxes, benefits, and investment implementation so you can compare ranges and trade-offs.